JustinGOSSES/spoken-floodplain/README.md

 A website that tells a drive when they enter or leave a floodplain, so they don't have to look at a map probably made for desktops on a tiny phone.

 #### Potential Technology
 Reuses free & open data.
+No server necessary, all front-end.
 All technology capabilities necessary already exists.

-No server necessary, all front-end.
+- [browser capabilities to call]

-- Browser Web API for text-to-speech
+  - API for text-to-speech
-- Browser Web API for location sharing
+  - API for location sharing
+- [data]
   - Geojson of floodplains in Houston area
+- [JavaScript]
-- JavaScript code to check if location inside of geojson's
+  - code to check if location inside of geojson's
-- JavaScript code to parse geojson properties and location relative information into text message
+  - code to parse geojson properties and location relative information into text message
-- JavaScript to control timing
+  - code to control timing
-- JavaScript, CSS, and HTML for front-end user interface and optional map
+  - code for front-end user interface and optional map

 ## User Experience
 The basics of this idea's user experience: